VPDC

 • Your doctor may be able to determine if you have protection against mumps based on your vaccine record or previous lab results.

 • Your doctor may also make special arrangements to evaluate you to limit risk to other patients and staff.
+If your doctor tells you to come in for testing, make sure to wear a facemask that covers your nose and mouth.

 Information for the Public